StormShadow/Scorpion/DAT7Course_project/ADV_Project_Question.md

 * The SEC collects information from registered investment advisor (RIA) firms including criteria such as products and services offered, assets under management, disciplinary actions against them.
 * RIAs are generally under a legal obligation to act under a fiduciary standard of care, or in the best interest of a client.
-* However, there are instances where they can act under a lower standard called the suitability standard but must disclose these events.
+* However, there are instances where an RIA can act under a lower standard called the suitability standard but must disclose these events.
+* There may also be instances where an RIA may say one thing, but carefully examining disclosures in the form ADV may reveal inconsistencies.
 * Due to disclosure requirements, language and information in the form ADV can reveal instances where there is a "conflict of interest" regarding the financial advice being given or financial product being sold.

 *DATA Sources*